Andrew428/simple-social/README.md

 ### To run you will need to update the config.js file with your data.

 ### Then run npm install and go to localhost:3000.

+## A simple but social media app built on Node, Express, React, and MongoDB.